Rugby league: How the Warriors rated in win over St George Illawarra Dragons

 Patrick Herbert – 6

 Herbert showed his capabilities with ball in hand, running hard at the line and bumping off defenders.
-He was strong under the high ball and solid in defense.
+He was strong under the high ball and solid in defence.

 Peta Hiku – 5